larry-a4/go-empyrean/README.md

 Docker Images are available for ShyftGeth and the Postgresql Database which can be used for development and testing.
 To launch these containers you will need to have docker-compose installed on your computer.
 Installation instructions for docker-compose are available [here](https://docs.docker.com/install/).

-To launch ShyftGeth, PG, the ShyftBlock Explorer Api and UI - issue the following command from the root of the project directory:
+To launch ShyftGeth, PG, the ShyftBlock Explorer Api and UI - issue the following commands from the root of the project directory:

+`./shyft-geth.sh # clears persisted directories prior to docker build`

 `docker-compose up`

-If you would like to reinitialize/rebuild the docker images you can issue the following command:
+If you would like to reinitialize/rebuild the docker images you can just add the build flag to the docker command:

+`./shyft-geth.sh # clears persisted directories prior to docker build`

 `docker-compose up --build`

+To stop/pause mining - enter:

+`docker-compose stop`

+And then just issue `docker-compose up` to continue mining.

+#### Docker Postgresql - DB Connection
+From your local machine you can view the database by connecting to the database in the container at 127.0.0.1:8001.
+Use User: 'postgres' Password: 'docker' Database: 'shyftdb'

+#### Docker Block Explorer Api
+To access the shyftBlockExplorer open a browser and visit http://localhost:3000.

 To rebuild any one of the services - issue the following commands: